AleoNet/welcome/documentation/concepts/advanced/05_aleobft_syncing.md

 sidebar_label: AleoBFT Syncing
 ---

-# AleoBFT Syncing
+# Overview
+AleoBFT is the consensus mechanism powering the Aleo blockchain, designed to ensure secure and reliable agreement among validators.
+It builds on concepts from Narwhal and Bullshark, optimizing for dynamic validator committees and staking participation.
+In AleoBFT, validators collect transactions and submit proposals, which are then endorsed by others to form cryptographic certificates.
+These certificates are structured into a Directed Acyclic Graph (DAG), enabling efficient ordering of transactions and preventing forks, thus ensuring a robust and scalable consensus process.

-AleoBFT is the consensus protocol of the [Aleo blockchain](https://aleo.org/).
-The protocol is run by a dynamically changing set of validators: starting with a known genesis committee (the initial set of validators), validators may join and leave the committee via bonding and unbonding transactions.
+AleoBFT is run by a dynamically changing set of validators: starting with a known genesis committee (the initial set of validators), validators may join and leave the committee through bonding and unbonding transactions.

-When a new validator joins, before it can actively participate in consensus, it needs to bring its internal state up to date with that of the other validators: this is the syncing aspect of AleoBFT, which this document describes.
+When a new validator joins, before it can actively participate in consensus, it needs to bring its internal state up to date with that of the other validators.
+This is the syncing aspect of AleoBFT, which this document describes.

 ## Persistent Validator State